JasmineCarter/virtual-pet/README.md

-hunger - food & water --- 4 tests - all pass
+hunger - food & water ---  - all pass
-play - 1 test -- all pass
+play -  -- all pass
-tired - 2 tests --- all pass
+tired -  --- all pass

 tick -- ALL PASS